sarakonradi/nest-simulator/doc/tutorials/pynest_tutorial/part_3_connecting_networks_with_synapses.rst

 will return all connections between all neurons in the network and neurons in ``epop2``.
-Finally, the search can be restricted by specifying a given synapse model:
+Finally, the search can be restricted by specifying a given synapse |model|:

 ::